mmikosu/osu-lutris/README.md

 `osu-windows-fix.yaml` is an attempt to (somewhat) solve that issue, but it requires some manual intervention.
 You must install osu! after Lutris claims the install is complete.

-lutris-fshack wine builds seem to be broken when used on osu!
+Lutris wine builds seem to be broken when used on osu!, so I have included a specialized version of wine made by me.
+The only modification is the gst-plugins, if you don't trust it, use your system's wine-staging.

 I recommend you use pipewire to eliminate audio latency (and to just get rid of pulseaudio ew)

 ## Manual installation

-So, you don't want to use Lutris?
-Well too bad, I'm not writing this portion of the README right now.
+I'm not writing this portion of the README right now.
 Check back some other time.